Drastic changes to ocean surfaces could force marine life to 'adapt or die' by 2100

 Both disappearing climates and novel ones -- which are most likely to emerge near the equator and sub-Antarctic regions, according to the study -- threaten the animals that call these places home.

-"If they are narrowly adapted to the conditions that they live in, and those conditions start to disappear or be replaced with novel climates," explained Katie Lotterhos, an associate professor of marine and environmental sciences at Northeastern University.
-"They can't disperse to a place, or migrate to a place, where they're going to find that climate."
+"If they are narrowly adapted to the conditions that they live in, and those conditions start to disappear or be replaced with novel climates," said Katie Lotterhos, an associate professor of marine and environmental sciences at Northeastern University, "they can't disperse to a place, or migrate to a place, where they're going to find that climate."

 They ran their models under two scenarios of Representative Concentration Pathways, or RCPs, which are used by the Intergovernmental Panel on Climate Change and refer to hypothetical climate change trajectories dependent on atmospheric greenhouse gas concentrations.